haiduc32/haiduc32.github.com/_posts/2016-08-26-the-post-automation-world.md

   first_name: ''
   last_name: ''
 ---

+Just some quick thoughts..

-I was listening to a .Net Rocks podcast the other day (https://www.dotnetrocks.com/?show=1340), when they mentioned (somewhere towards the end) about a post automation world where only developers would still have jobs.
+I was listening to a .Net Rocks podcast the other day (https://www.dotnetrocks.com/?show=1340), when they mentioned (somewhere towards the end) about a post-automation world where only developers would still have jobs.
 And that's a thought that has been sitting idle in the back of my mind for ages (more like over a decade).
 So what does happen when everything is automatized?
 Sure there'll still be jobs, but not so many..
 Developers will have their jobs secured most likely forever (or untill an AI takes over even that aspect, but that's unlikely, see this http://www.commitstrip.com/en/2016/08/25/a-very-comprehensive-and-precise-spec/).
-A take on this was done on the yy podcast in the zz episode.
+There was also one podcast episode (I can't remember the podcast) where the everything was automatized and only Quality Control jobs were left.

 So what happens with jobs in a fully automatized world, where everything from service (ex: hotels, room cleaning) to production (factories, agriculture) is done by machines or computers?